Anishinaabe Keeshigun

 Interested in being a dancer, craft vendor, or hosting an information booth?

 Use the corresponding button below to learn more and complete the Application Form.
 If you require a different application format, please contact us.
 Registration for drum groups is day of.
-The first three registered drum groups that day will receive an honorarium.
+The first three registered drum groups at the event will receive an honorarium.

 Dancers